andreisperid/E-TKT/README.md

 | harness | female connector - 3 pin 0.1" pitch dupont | 4 |
 | harness | female connector - 4 pin 0.1" pitch dupont | 2 |

-**For more info, please access the [B.O.M. spreadsheet](https://docs.google.com/spreadsheets/d/1Xqc29A99QCQw1OPSw2hl-alj2u_e9j2tNaFo3Z4aVT0/edit?usp=sharing).**
+*For more info, please access the [B.O.M. spreadsheet](https://docs.google.com/spreadsheets/d/1Xqc29A99QCQw1OPSw2hl-alj2u_e9j2tNaFo3Z4aVT0/edit?usp=sharing).*

-# Electronics
+# ⚡ Electronics

 > IMG schematics

-**Power:**
+### Power
-  - 7-12 volts to be provided by an external power supply with at least 35w to deal with servo peaks current while pressing the label.
+  - *7-12v* to be provided by an external power supply with at least 35w to deal with servo peaks current while pressing the label.
 It supplies the stepper drivers directly.
-  - 6v out of the L7806 step down and is provided for both the servo and hall sensor.
+  - *6v* out of the L7806 step down and is provided for both the servo and hall sensor.
-  - 3.3v is provided by the ESP32 WROOM board (as in its logical ports).
+  - *3.3v* is provided by the ESP32 WROOM board (as in its logical ports).

+### Logic Level
-**Logic Level:** as the ESP32 uses 3.3v logic, we need this conversion for parts that are running on higher voltage (servo and hall sensor).
+- as the ESP32 uses 3.3v logic, we need this conversion for parts that are running on higher voltage (servo and hall sensor).

+### Press
-**Press:** the servo uses 6v, higher voltages tend to damage it.
+- the servo uses 6v, higher voltages tend to damage it.

+### Carousel
-**Carousel:** NEMA stepper, driver and a hall sensor to match the position origin.
+- NEMA stepper, driver and a hall sensor to match the position origin.

+### Wifi reset
-**Wifi reset:** a tact button that when pressed while booting, clears the saved credentials.
+- a tact button that when pressed while booting, clears the saved credentials.

+### Feeder
-**Feeder:** reduced stepper motor and its driver.
+- reduced stepper motor along with its standard driver.

+### User interface
-**User interface:** running on 3.3v an I²C OLED display and two LEDs (no need for resistors).
+- running on 3.3v an I²C OLED display and two LEDs (no need for resistors).

-# 3D printing
+# 🧵 3D printing
 > IMG exploded

 16 parts in total, using approx 200g of PETG filament.